carolinegoulart/backend-aptitude-challenge/README.md

 | station | Alphanumeric (3 char length)
 | city | Alphanumeric

-**Objective A:**
+**Challenge A:**
-- Provide 1 (one) endpoint that receives `Origin station`, `Destiny station` and optionally `Trip date` criterias and return a JSON with all the available routes (composed by one or more trips) of the two companies (iTrain and UberOnRails) matching the search criteria, ordened by date and arrival time.
+- Provide 1 (one) endpoint that receives two mandatory fields called `Origin station` and `Destiny station`, and a non-mandatory field called `Trip date`, and returns a JSON with all the available routes that match the search criteria.
+These routes may be composed of one or more trips, and the trips might be managed by different companies (iTrain and/or UberOnRails).
+For example, a trip from iTrain can connect with a trip from UberOnRails - there is no problem with that.
-- Trip connections can be used as long as the interval between the trips are equal or less than 12 hours.
+- The response has to be ordered by both the date and the arrival time.
-- A trip from iTrain can connect with a trip from UberOnRails, there is no problem with that.
+- Trip connections can be used as long as the interval between the trips is equal to or less than 12 hours.
-- The max of trip connections is up to you.
+- The maximum number of trip connections is up to you.

-**Objective B:**
+**Challenge B:**
-- Provide 1 (one) endpoint that returns the list of all the train stations that completely or partialy match a `Station name` criteria.
+- Provide 1 (one) endpoint that returns a list of all the train stations that completely or partialy match a `Station name` criteria.
-- The criteria should not be required to use the endpoint.
+- The criteria should not be required, which means the endpoint has to work properly even if the user don't provide any data.
 - The criteira matching should not be case sensitive.

 **Response example:**